 - 1 cup cream cheese at room temperature, 226 grams

 - 7 tablespoons heavy cream, 90 grams

 - 1 large egg, room temperature

-The process of making these baby basques is really simple – you just want to start with one bowl, a whisk and a spatula.
-The order that you make the batter does matter, so I suggest starting with by beating the cream cheese in a large mixing bowl with a rubber spatula/ wooden spoon until smooth and softened.
+The process of making these baby Basques is really simple – you just want to start with one bowl, a whisk and a spatula.
+The order in which you make the batter does matter, so I suggest starting with beating the cream cheese in a large mixing bowl with a rubber spatula/ wooden spoon until smooth and softened.

 Add the sugar, cornstarch and vanilla and mix until smooth and fluffy.
 The more you add to the cream cheese, the more liquidy it will become, this is a good thing!